Activa Therapy for Dry Eye and Blepharitis

 Ocular rosacea with visible blood vessels around the eyes

-Chronic blepharitis not adequately controlled with lid hygiene
+Chronic blepharitis not adequately controlled with eyelid hygiene

 Symptoms that have not responded sufficiently to artificial tears and warm compresses